Shaping rural education so children learn close to home

 Children in remote villages face daunting odds just to get a basic education.
-They attend single-room schools with mud floors, often mixed in with students from other grades.
+They attend single-room schools often mixed in with students from other grades.
+Buildings are sometimes unsafe and lead to health problems.
 Undertrained teachers lack basic supplies like books and pencils.
 Eventually, parents lose hope, learning is not achieved, and children quit school.
 Youth take informal sector jobs with no future.
 Unable to survive on $1/day, many migrate north in search of livelihoods.

-Through holistic support, students are able to stay and succeed in school as motivated learners belonging to strong communities.
+Through holistic support and strong communities, students are able to stay and succeed in school as motivated learners

 Project Alianza matches students with a community educator from their village who provides literacy instruction and mentorship.
 Secondary school girls’ families receive support to help cover educational costs, as well as ongoing coaching to navigate hardships and set goals.